- Future Students

 No; your standing on graduation will not show on your parchments.
 It will only show on your transcript documents.

 At the Convocation ceremony, only those graduands whose standing is at the Honours and Distinction levels will be indicated in the program; graduands whose standing is at the Distinction level will be announced.

 If your program supports the choice of an Area of Emphasis or Specialty, please complete a Declaration of Area of Emphasis form.
-The Area of Emphasis or Specialty will be noted on your transcripts.
-For the Business and Justice Studies programs, your Humber parchment will also note your Area of Emphasis or Specialty.
+The Area of Emphasis or Specialization will be noted on your transcripts.